IUSmusic/lights/README.md

 2. **Photoacoustic response** from intensity-modulated light absorbed by a material.
 3. **Sonification** for slow flashing lights that are below the normal audible range.

-This version is deliberately simple:
-- no framework install
-- no build step
-- no GitHub Actions required
-- no Vite config required
-- runs directly from `index.html`

-## What is included

-- `index.html` — the demo page
-- `styles.css` — styling
-- `app.js` — all audio, waveform, preset, save, record, and export logic
-- `.nojekyll` — helps GitHub Pages serve the repo root as a static site

 ## Features

 - interactive presets